slaydenriley/music_market/README.md

 ## Overview
 This app is a marketplace for anyone wanting to sell used instruments!
 It uses a Rails API backend with a vanilla Javascript frontend, and is a SPA (single page application).
 Users can create, edit, and delete their account and listings, as well as save favorites.

+## Inspiration

+Continuing with my music project theme, I thought it would be fun to build a "Craigslist" type marketplace for used musical instruments.
+The sole purpose of this project was to build my fundamental Javascript skills before moving into React.
+Overall, building an SPA in vanilla Javascript was a great exercise, but looking back, it sure does make me appreciate modern Javascript libraries (such as React).

 ## Installation
 1. Fork and clone this repository, and then within the backend directory execute:
 ```